-A top honeymoon destination for generations, Bermuda is probably the most relaxing spot you could pick for your first vacation as Mr. and Mrs. The country's legendary pink sands, flowery landscape, clear blue waters and powdery pink beaches sit just 600 miles off the coast of North Carolina.
+A top honeymoon destination for generations, Bermuda is probably the most relaxing spot that a couple could pick for their first vacation together as Mr. and Mrs. The country's legendary pink sands, flower-bedecked landscape, clear blue waters, and powdery pink beaches sit just 600 miles off the coast of North Carolina.

 Too far north to be considered part of the Caribbean, Bermuda consists of more than 150 small islands and islets in the Atlantic.
 The ten largest ones are linked by causeways and bridges to create a mainland area of about 21 square miles.

 In fact, Bermuda boasts more golf courses per square mile than anywhere else in the world.
-If tennis is your game, you'll also find ample opportunities to play.
-And since it is an island nation, just about everything you'd want to do in, on, and underneath water, you can do here.
+If tennis is your game, you'll also find ample opportunities to lob balls across the net.
+And since Bermuda is an island nation, just about everything you'd want to do in, on, and underneath water, you can do here.

-To protect the environment, car rentals are forbidden -- so mopeds are the preferred form of transportation and most visitors use them or taxis to navigate the pretty, narrow lanes.
+To protect the environment, car rentals used to be forbidden.
+A few years ago, regulations were eased so that electric mini-cars became available.
+Still, mopeds are the preferred form of transportation and most visitors use them or taxis to navigate the pretty, narrow lanes.

 Just about everyone goes sight-seeing in Hamilton, the capital, where Bermuda-shorts-clad officers direct traffic and cruise ships dock.
 You'll find evidence of Bermuda's British roots all around.
 Front Street's shops purvey china, porcelain, crystal, perfume, leather goods, watches, jewelry and more at duty-free prices.
 Specialty shops overflow with English and Scottish cashmeres and woolens.
-And if you've ever wanted a floor-length kilt -- or matching his and hers -- this is the place to find them.
+And if you've ever wanted a floor-length kilt — or matching his and hers ones — this is the place to find them.